ibm-cloud-docs/cloud-infrastructure/monitoring-vpc-metrics.md

 ## Number of packets received for a network interface
 {: #network-packets-received-gen2}

-Cumulative number of packets received for a network interface since virtual server instance start
+Cumulative number of packets that were received for a network interface since virtual server instance start

 | Metadata | Description |
 |----------|-------------|